Admission of International Students

 • Programmes taught in foreign languages

-Can be found on the Admissions Committee website
+can be found on the Admissions Committee website

 Detailed information on:

 All foreign citizens arriving in St Petersburg are required to complete a migration registration process.
-This can be done in two ways depending on your living arrangements — whether you’re staying in a hall of residence or in an apartment, hostel, or hotel:
+This can be done in two ways depending on your living arrangements - whether you’re staying in a hall of residence or in an apartment, hostel, or hotel.

 If you're planning to live somewhere other than the University hall of residence, such as a hotel or rented apartment, the property owner or hostel/hotel administration will handle your migration registration.

-• Within two days of crossing the border, notify the passport and visa department (pvo@spbu.ru) and the academic department of your arrival
+• Within two days of crossing the border, notify the Department for Migration and Registration Affairs (former Passport and Visa Department) via email at pvo@spbu.ru and the academic affairs office of your arrival

 • Register for migration on time